mguella/lambdalabs-task-template/README.md

 ### Auth

 The Lambda Labs API keys can be either set in the `.env` file or directly in your environment.
-If you set them in your environment make sure to remove or comment the entries from the .env file (or remove the whole file) to avoid overrides.
+If you set them in your environment make sure to remove or comment the entries in the .env file (or remove the whole file) to avoid overrides.

 ### VM

-The VM configuration (both size and region) can also be configured via .env file or environment variable.
+The VM configuration (both size and region) can also be configured via `.env` file or environment variables.

-As per auth configuration, when the variables are set directly in the environment and not the `.env` file, they should be removed from the file to avoid overrides.
+As per auth configuration, when the variables are set directly in the environment and not the `.env` file, they should be removed in the file to avoid overrides.

 ## Rclone